luis8h/dotfiles/readme.md

 An example would be the data directory which is needed for the nvim-telescope find files command.

+### how to setup autocleaning of downloads directory at startup
+-   `crontab -e` to access cron config file
+-   append the following line: `@reboot ~/.scripts/clean-downloads.sh`

 ### documentation / keybindings

 #### i3